Designing virtual simulations for pharmacy education

 Pitching the approach

-I created a short 5-sec “Room tour” demo to demonstrate the capabilities of this technology and to pitch this approach to the team.
+I created a short 15-sec “Room tour” demo to demonstrate the capabilities of this technology.

 Despite it being very short, this demo allowed me to: